on Life Issues - February 2020

 thing is certain – Trump has so far been a seriously good ally

-win the election, he/she would undoubtedly be a poor ally, even
+election, he/she would undoubtedly be a poor ally, even an enemy

-an enemy of the cause.
-Each of the six Democrats currently
+of the cause.
+Each of the six Democrats currently running

 March for Life 2020

-On 24 January the US holds its annual March for Life with its
+On 24 January the US held its annual March for Life with its

-main rally in Washington DC plus in several other satellite
+main rally in Washington DC but with other gatherings in several

-cities across the country.
-It is the world’s largest
+satellite cities across the country.
+It is the world’s

-annual human rights demonstration.
-The line-up of speakers
+largest annual human rights demonstration.
+The theme for

-The main event will begin with a rally at noon in downtown
+Pro-Woman’.
+The main event began with a rally at noon in

-the anniversary of Roe v.
-Wade, the 1974 Supreme Court
+annual event marks the anniversary of Roe v.
+Wade, the

 approximately 61 million unborn children have been legally